Semhal22/alx-system_engineering-devops/0x0C-web_server/README.md

     * Transfers a file from our client to a server
 1. Install nginx web server
     * Nginx should be listening on port 80
     * When querying Nginx at its root / with a GET request (requesting a page) using curl, it must return a page that contains the string Hello World!
+2. Setup a domain name